 estrogen increases bone loss.
 As a result, you need to

-have calcium and vitamin D in your diet to help prevent osteoporosis, and your
+have calcium and vitamin D in your diet to help prevent osteoporosis.
+Your

-doctor may recommend you take a calcium and vitamin D supplement.
+doctor may recommend that you take a calcium and vitamin D supplement.